MIT-SPARK/config_utilities/config_utilities_ros/config_utilities_ros/gui/README.md

   - As a result will not automatically update to changes in the ecosystem that the GUI did not cause itself.
   - Can easily be fixed by pressing refresh, bnut requires the user to do so
 - [ ] In the future find better update logic than having to refresh the page every time, but didn't find a better solution.
+- [ ] Optionally add better support for vectors and maps in the GUI, not too bad though right now.
+- [ ] Currently vectors of (virtual) configs don't show up if they're empty, would be great to have these to be able to add more entires from the GUI.
+- [ ] Paramter verification on the GUI side (although implemented) does not quite seem to work.